HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 {% include signature-disclaimer.md %}

-#### The Data Consumer/Requester Requirements
+#### The Data Consumer Requirements

-- The Data Consumer/Requester *pre-negotiates* with the organization representing the Data Source/Responder if:
+- The Data Consumer *pre-negotiates* with the organization representing the Data Source/Responder if:
-  1. electronic or digital *provider* signatures are required for *all* Task-based query response data or
+  1. electronic or digital *provider* signatures are required for *all* Task-based query response data
-  2. electronic or digital *system-level* signatures are required for *all* or *some* Task-based query response data instead of or in addition to provider signatures (for example, for automated workflows) or
+  2. or electronic or digital *system-level* signatures are required for *all* or *some* Task-based query response data instead of or in addition to provider signatures (for example, for automated workflows)
-  3. electronic or digital *provider* signatures are required *only* for requests that communicate the signature requirement using the `Task.input` [signature flag](StructureDefinition-cdex-task-data-request-definitions.html#Task.input:signature).
+  3. or electronic or digital *provider* signatures are required *only* for requests that communicate the signature requirement using the `Task.input` [signature flag](StructureDefinition-cdex-task-data-request-definitions.html#Task.input:signature).
-- The Data Consumer/Requester follows the documentation on the [Signatures] page for validating signatures.
+- The Data Consumer follows the documentation on the [Signatures] page for validating signatures.
-   - If the signatures fail verification, the Data Consumer/Requester notifies the Data Source that the signature is invalid or absent.
+   - If the signatures fail verification, the Data Consumer notifies the Data Source that the signature is invalid or absent.
 Currently, there is no standard way to communicate this, and it needs to be done “out of band”.

-#### Data Source/Responder Requirements
+#### Data Source Requirements
 {% include data-source-sig-rules.md %}

 #### Example of a *Signed* Task Based Transaction